-- Section 4-1.
-Colorado Municipal Election Laws Adopted.
-Town elections shall be governed by the state statutes contained in the Colorado Municipal Election Code, except as otherwise provided in this Charter or by ordinances not inconsistent with this Charter.
-All regular and special elections shall be nonpartisan. - Section 4-2.
+- (a) Town elections shall be governed by the state statutes contained in the Colorado Municipal Election Code, except as otherwise provided in this Charter or by ordinances not inconsistent with this Charter.
+All regular and special elections shall be nonpartisan. - (b) All municipal elections that are conducted as part of a coordinated election, as defined in Section 1-1-104(6.5) of the state statutes, shall be governed by the state statutes contained in the Uniform Election Code of 1992 - Section 4-2.
 Regular Elections.
 A regular election shall be held in each even-numbered year on the first Tuesday in April. - Section 4-3.
 Special Elections.
 A special election shall be called by a resolution adopted at least thirty (30) days prior to the election.
 The resolution calling a special election shall set forth the purpose of the election.

 Section 4-4.
 Conduct of Elections.
+[This section amended by a vote of the people held 4-2-02]

 - (a) The Town Clerk shall have charge of all activities and duties required pursuant to this Charter relating to the conduct of elections in the Town.
-In any case where election procedure is in doubt, the Town Clerk shall prescribe the procedure to be followed. - (b) The Town Clerk shall provide for ballots and sample ballots, voting machines or electronic voting equipment, for determination of the winner by lot in the event of a tie vote, for canvass of returns, and for issuance of appropriate certificates. - Section 4-5.
+In any case where election procedure is in doubt, the Town Clerk shall prescribe the procedure to be followed. - (b) The Town Clerk shall provide for ballots and sample ballots, voting machines or electronic voting equipment, for determination of the winner by lot in the event of a tie vote, for canvass of returns, and for issuance of appropriate certificates. - (c) Notwithstanding the foregoing, the Town Clerk may contract with the Summit County Clerk to supervise any municipal election that is conducted as part of a coordinated election. - Section 4-5.
 Nominating Petitions.
 Each nominating petition for a candidate for Mayor or Councilmember shall be signed by at least twenty-five (25) registered electors.